manishrajurkar/weathershopper_tdd_pom_testng_docker/README.md

 ### How to run Test
 All you need to do is to run the below command to build the project using Maven
 ```
-# Copy to GitHub http url
+# Copy GitHub https URL
 1.git clone https://github.com/manishrajurkar87/weathershopper.git

-# Navigate to location where pom.xml file is present
+# Navigate to the location where pom.xml file is present
 2. mvn clean install
 ```